-Тах Tax Liability Deadline Corporato 25% Quarterly Payment (advance tax) 10 days after end of the quarter Corporate Income Tax 25% Annual CIT Return 3 months from the end of the fiscal year (June 30).
-An RO is required to file a nil CIT return Commercial Tax Annual Registration Registration must be performed one month prior to commercial operations (annual registration is now required at least one month before the expiration of the CT certificate) Monthly CT Payment 10 days after the end of the month Quarterly CT Return 30 days after the end of the quarter Commercial Tax Annual CT Return 3 months from the end of the fiscal year (June 30)

-Tax Tax Liability Deadline Generally, 5% on importation.
+Tax Tax Liability Deadline Corporate 25% Quarterly Payment (advance tax) 10 days after end of the quarter.
+Income Tax 25% Annual CIT Return 3 months from the end of the fiscal year.
+An RO is required to file a nil CIT return.
+Commercial Tax Annual Registration Registration must be performed one month prior to commercial operations (annual registration is now required at least one month before the expiration of the CT certificate).
+Monthly CT Payment 10 days after the end of the month.
+Quarterly CT Return 30 days after the end of the quarter.
+Commercial Annual CT Return 3 months from the end of the fiscal year.
+Tax Generally, 5% on importation.
 Upon importation.
-Personal Income Tax 0-25% on salary If on account of employment, 7 days after payment.
-In practice, monthly or quarterly filing is also allowed by some tax office if done within 7 days after the end of the month or the relevant quarter.
+Personal Income Tax 0-25% advance PIT on salary (on account of employment) 7 days after payment. income rax Annual Salary Statement 3 months from the end of the fiscal year.
 Withholding Tax Required to be withheld on payment 7 days after payment.
-(In practice, filing may be made within the next month).
 Monthly Social Security Within 15 days from the end of each month.
-Other Taxes Special Goods Tax If imported, before the release of special goods from customs.
-If exported or manufactured domestically, monthly payment within 10 days after the end of the month when the goods are manufactured or exported.
+Other Taxes Specific Goods Tax If imported, before the release of specific goods from customs.
+If exported or manufactured domestically, monthly payment within 10 days after the

+Тах Tax Liability Deadline end of the month when the goods are manufactured or exported.
 A quarterly SGT return must also be filed to the tax office within ten days after the close of the quarter.
 Import Taxes Before the release of the goods from customs.
 Capital Gains Tax Within 30 days from the disposal of the capital asset.
 For consolidated CGT filings, an annual return must be filed within 3 months from the end of the fiscal year.
 Stamp Duty Payable before or at the time that an agreement is executed.
-If executed abroad, stamp duty must be paid within d.
-Tax Year

-Тах Tax Liability Deadline three months of being brought into Myanmar.
+If executed abroad, stamp duty must be paid within three months of being brought into Myanmar.